pytorch/ios-demo-app/HelloWorld-CoreML/README.md

 HelloWorld-CoreML is a simple image classification application that demonstrates how to use PyTorch C++ libraries with Core ML support.
 The code is written in Swift and uses Objective-C as a bridge.

-The example has already attached a PyTorch GPU model in "HelloWorld-CoreML/model/mobilenetv2_coreml.pt".
-If you would like to learn more about how to prepare a PyTorch CoreML model and run it in your apps, please refer to the tutorial [Convert Mobilenetv2 to Core ML](https://pytorch.org/tutorials/prototype/ios_coreml_workflow.html).
+The example has already attached a PyTorch Core ML model in "HelloWorld-CoreML/model/mobilenetv2_coreml.pt".
+If you would like to learn more about how to prepare a PyTorch Core ML model and run it in your apps, please refer to the tutorial [Convert Mobilenetv2 to Core ML](https://pytorch.org/tutorials/prototype/ios_coreml_workflow.html).

 ### Install LibTorch-Lite-Nightly via Cocoapods